treyhunner/pyohio2024/outline.md

     - The world can be both bad and better
     - How do you climb a mountain?
 One step at a time.
     - Working on progress in my teaching curriculum
+- You can ignore me if you want to
+    - This talk involves a lot of discussion about topics that I am not an expert in
+    - I *have* done quite of thinking about these topics, but that doesn't mean I know what I'm talking about
+    - Then again... how often do people actually know what they're talking about?
 - Cognitive dissonance
     - This is the worst when your values and actions are misaligned
     - Remedying cognitive disonnance